Rick Wayne

-Rick Wayne, CBE (born Learie Carasco, 27 January 1938), is a pop singer, former professional bodybuilder, and author.
+Rick Wayne, OBE (born Learie Carasco, 27 January 1938), is a St. Lucia media personality, journalist, politician, book author and former professional bodybuilder and pop singer.

 Biography

 Wayne was born Learie Carasco in St. Lucia.
 In the 1950s he emigrated to England, and served two years in the Royal Signals, most of the time in Yorkshire.
 On returning to civilian life in London, he was spotted singing in a club and successfully auditioned for record producer Joe Meek.
 Renamed as Ricky Wayne (a combination of Ricky Nelson and John Wayne), he released a single, "Hot Chickaroo", which was produced by Meek and on which Wayne was backed by The Fabulous Flee-Rakkers.
 Although the single and its follow-ups were not commercial successes, Wayne established a singing career for several years and for a while had his own show on Radio Luxembourg.

 Professional bodybuilding

 Wayne was a professional bodybuilder in the 1960s and 1970s, competing in several bodybuilding competitions: